Home

 Structure Eight - a Neolithic temple?

-Lying directly opposite House Two, are the remains of the largest covered structure from Neolithic Orkney discovered to date.
+Lying directly opposite House Two are the remains of one of the largest, covered structure from Neolithic Orkney discovered to date.

 Picture Sigurd Towrie